top of page

 Memorialization allows family members and descendants to honor the lives of the deceased.

-Cremation allows families many choices for memorializing a loved one.
+Cremation allows families to make many choices for memorializing a loved one.
 Some families choose to keep the cremated remains with them at home, or to scatter the remains over land or water.

 bottom of page